raspilc/ioBroker.raspilc/README.md

 This adapter supports analog modules based on the MCP3204 or MCP3201 and MCP4921.

 Install the adapter, activate the checkbox "Module inserted" and choose your installed module.
 Then choose the update interval for analog values and save the settings.

+FRAM-support:
+supports nonvolatile FRAM-devices (I2C-bus) FM24Cxx.
+In config-dialog you can select ID's of datapoints (boolean or number) and choose the delay time for reading back the values form FRAM.
+The adapter detects changes of the selected datapoints and stores the values in FRAM.
+If the adapter or the whole system restarts, the adapter waits the desired delay time and fires the values back in ioBrokers datapoints.
+Numerical datapoints can have a value from 0 to 253, that can stored in FRAM because only byte-access is realized in adapter and All values will be rounded to integer.
+Values larger than 253 will be ignored (should be enough for storing states of dimmers or temperatures).

 TODO:

 -Support for 4AO-module
--Support for 8kB F-RAM-module

 ## Changelog

+### 0.1.2 (2018.10.14)
+* (raspilc) FRAM-support added

 ### 0.0.1 (2018.10.06)
 * (raspilc) initial release